Biodiversity is the way, so don't let nature go astray

 Although this region is quite rich in its biodiversity, it has been worsening over the past few decades.
 Six species of mammals have been discovered in this region recently including large-antlered muntjac, Annamite Muntjac, gray-shanked douc, leaf deer, saola and Annamite striped rabbit.
 Other species such as monkeys, langurs, and gibbons too can be found here with a population as less as a hundred.
 Freshwater turtle species found in the region are however endemic.
 1300 species of birds too can be spotted here including the white-eared night-heron, Gray-crowned crocias, and orange necked Patridge most of which are endangered.
 Almost 13,500 plant species can be spotted in the region half of which are endemic and cannot be found in any other place in the world.

 This region lies in South-East Asia and includes Thailand, Singapore, Indonesia, Brunei, and Malaysia.
 The Nicobar Islands represent India.
-These islands were declared as the world biosphere reserve in 2013 by United Nations.
+These islands were declared as the world biosphere reserve in 2013 by the United Nations.
 These islands have a rich terrestrial as well as marine ecosystem including mangroves, seagrass beds, and coral reefs.
-Species such as dolphins, whales, turtles, crocodiles, fishes, prawns, lobsters and sea shells comprise the marine biodiversity.
-In case the marine resources are over-used, it can pose a serious threat to the biodiversity.
+Species such as dolphins, whales, turtles, crocodiles, fishes, prawns, lobsters and seashells comprise the marine biodiversity.
+In case the marine resources are over-used, it can pose a serious threat to biodiversity.

 Major Reasons for Loss of Biodiversity in Hotspots